ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 ### Disclaimer
 I should clarify that there are actually quicker ways to make a blog with Jekyll, namely forking someone else's blog or template which there are [plenty of on GitHub](https://github.com/barryclark/jekyll-now).
 But if you're curious about the entire process from scratch, being able to preview locally, version control, and customizing, stay tuned!

+This was last updated October 2020.
+It's possible something has become outdated since then.

 ## Let's get started!
 ### What you'll need!
 * 20 Minutes